 “There are standards in place for new and modified docks and transfers,” said Alberty.
 “However, all dock owners should have regular inspections due to the simple wear and tear and weathering that occurs over the years and perhaps over the winter months when you may not have given it as much attention.”

 For more information on dock permits or other GRDA lake permitting issues, contact Janet DelliSanti in GRDA’s lake permitting offices at (918) 256-0852 or stop by the GRDA Ecosystems and Education Center in Langley.

-You can also find a listing of most of the electrical contractors in the Grand Lake area HERE.
+You can also find a listing of most of the electrical contractors in the Grand Lake area in the Grand Lake LIving Business Directory HERE.